adeturner/exampleAPI/README.md

 ### Useful background

-If you want just Google Cloud Firestore, any web searches that mention *Firebase* Firstore should be treated with a pinch of salt
+If you want use Google Cloud Firestore, any web searches that mention *Firebase* Firestore should be treated with a pinch of salt
 ... unless you really want it!
-There be devils lurking.
+There be devils lurking such as a different permissions model.

 ### API Routes